cosmos/sdk-tutorials/nameservice/tutorial/08-set-name.md

 mv x/nameservice/types/MsgSetWhois.go x/nameservice/types/MsgSetName.go
 ```

-It would also help to find-and-replace `MsgSetWhois` to `MsgSetName` in your project, to avoid errors from popping up later o.
 Afterwards, we can start making slight modifications to our file, starting by updating `MsgSetName` -

 ```go